yosuaricky/cyclistic-analysis/README.md

-# Data analysis on 'Cyclistic', a fictional bike-sharing company
+# Data analysis on 'Cyclistic', a Chicago based bike-sharing company

 ## Introduction